ctools/ctools/doc/source/users/reference_manual/ctcubemask.rst

 corresponding bin values to -1.
 Bins with negative values will be ignored in a maximum likelihood analysis.
 A mask is applied spatially and spectrally.

-ctcubemask applies a spatial mask that is comprised of a circular selection region and a list of circular exclusion regions.
+:ref:`ctcubemask` applies a spatial mask that is comprised of a circular selection region and a list of circular exclusion regions.
 The circular selection region is specified by the sky direction of the centre and the radius of the circle.
 The circular exclusion regions are specified by an ASCII file in ds9 format.